ARM-software/arm-trusted-firmware/docs/cpu-specific-build-macros.rst

 with different revisions of a processor has no runtime mechanism available for it to specify which errata workarounds should be enabled or not.

-The value of the build flags are 0 by default, that is, disabled.
-Any other value will enable it.
+The value of the build flags is 0 by default, that is, disabled.
+A value of 1 will enable it.

-For Cortex-A53, following errata build flags are defined :
+For Cortex-A53, the following errata build flags are defined :

 -  ``ERRATA_A53_826319``: This applies errata 826319 workaround to Cortex-A53
    CPU.
 This needs to be enabled only for revision <= r0p2 of the CPU.